Skip to content

 The case math reverses slightly.
 Apple’s case adds 30 hours, Sony’s adds 24.
 Total runtime lands roughly even at 38 vs 36 hours.

 A five-minute case top-up gives AirPods Pro 3 about an hour of playback.
 Sony quotes 60 minutes from a three-minute top-up, which is faster on paper.
-Both numbers held up in our testing within a few minutes of the spec.
+Those are manufacturer fast-charge claims, so real runtime will vary with volume, ANC, and battery age.

 For Apple Watch owners, the AirPods Pro 3 case sitting on the same wireless puck as the watch is a workflow win.
 Sony’s case requires a separate Qi puck or a USB-C cable.
 Apple’s official AirPods Pro 3 specs page states that the case supports MagSafe, Qi, Apple Watch wireless chargers, and USB-C wired top-up in one bundle.